Catalogic vStor Backup and Recovery

 You can use Catalogic vStor for Block Backup and Agentless Backup.
 To use Catalogic vStor for File Backup and Image Backup, you have to create a disk directory on the Catalogic vStor server.

-You can schedule and run backups and restores as usual, choosing the Catalogic vStor volume as the destination, as described in Block Backup.
+You can schedule and run backups and restores as usual, choosing the Catalogic vStor volume as the destination, as described in Block Backup in the DPX 4.11 Guide.
 For the backup destination, specify the Catalogic vStor volume.

 Using Catalogic DPX Archive for Catalogic vStor Block Backups